armory/documentation/_user_guides/armory-pipeline-templates.md

 The Armory Spinnaker installation provides a service called "Dinghy" which will keep the pipeline in Spinnaker in sync with what is defined in the GitHub repo.
 Also, users will be able to make a pipeline by composing other pipelines, stages, or tasks and templating certain values.

+## How it works in a nutshell

+GitHub (or BitBucket) webhooks are sent off when either the Templates or the Module definitions are modified.
+The Dinghy service looks for and fetches all dependent modules and parses the template and updates the pipelines in Spinnaker.
+The pipelines get automatically updated whenever a module that is used by a pipeline is updated in VCS.
+This is done by maintaining a dependency graph.

 ## Primitives

 - **Modules**: These are templates that define a Stage/Task in the pipeline.
 They are kept in a single GitHub repo that is configurable when the dinghy service starts. eg: